Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Results

-In this subsection we discuss first the robustness of the pure superconducting phase within the DE-GWF method, i.e., when going beyond SGA (of RMFT type) within the extended $t$--$J$--$U$--$V$ model.
+For the sake of completeness, in this subsection we discuss the robustness of the pure superconducting phase within the DE-GWF method, with the intersite Coulomb repulsion included, when going beyond SGA (of RMFT type) approach.
 First, we show the differences between the SGA and the DE-GWF for the selected set of the model parameters.
-The SC gap parameters obtained in the diagrammatic approach are displayed in Fig.\ \ref{fig:orders_DEGWF} $a$.
-As one can see, the nearest neighboring pairing amplitude $\Delta^{(10)}_G$ is by far the dominant one.
+The magnitudes of the intersite correlated gap parameters (cf. Eq. (\ref{eq:Delta_mn})) in an exemplary situation, obtained in the diagrammatic approach are displayed in Fig.\ \ref{fig:orders_DEGWF} $a$.
+It should be noted that for the case of pure SC phase we have only the singlet SC gap wich we denote $\Delta_G\equiv\Delta^G_S$ here.
+As one can see, the nearest neighbor pairing amplitude $\Delta^{(10)}_G$ is by far the dominant one.
 Nonetheless, the remaining larger-distance contributions, may also become significant.
-Note, that in some doping regions different contributions can change the sign.
-For example, in the underdoped regime both $\Delta^{(10)}_{G}$ and $\Delta^{(30)}_{G}$ obey exactly the $d$-wave symmetry, but with the opposite phases.
+Note, that in some doping regions different contributions can change their signs.
+For example, in the underdoped regime both $\Delta^{(10)}_{G}$ and $\Delta^{(30)}_{G}$ obey exactly the $d$-wave symmetry, but with the opposite signs.
 The situation is different within the SGA method, where the only nonzero pairing contribution taken into account is the nearest neighboring one.
-In Fig.\ \ref{fig:orders_DEGWF} $b$ we present the evolution of the $\Delta^{(10)}_{G}$ gap with increasing order of calculations.
+In Fig.\ \ref{fig:orders_DEGWF} $b$ we present the evolution of the $\Delta^{(10)}_{G}$ gap with the increasing order of the calculations.
 The lowest dotted--dashed line corresponds to the SGA method which is also equivalent to the zeroth order of the DE-GWF approach.
 The differences between the green dotted line (the fourth order) and the black solid line (the fifth order) are very small which means that we have achieved a convergence with the assumed accuracy.
-As one can see, the two methods, SGA and DE-GWF, are qualitatively similar, but the correlations increase the pairing amplitude by $30\%$--$40\%$ as it encompasses also the more distant pairing amplitudes.
+As one can see, the two methods, SGA and DE-GWF, are qualitatively similar when it comes to the doping dependence of the correlated gap, but the correlations increase the pairing amplitude by $30\%$--$40\%$ in the latter case as it encompasses also the more distant pairing amplitudes.
+It should be noted that qualitative differences between the two methods appear when it comes to the appearance of the non-BCS regime as discussed in the remaining part of this work.
+Also, more detailed comparison of DE-GWF and SGA is presented in Ref. \cite{Spalek-arxiv} for the case of the $t$-$J$-$U$ model.